 - compliance with the Occupational Health and Safety Act or other pertinent regulations.

-Periodic medical surveillance--The health status of the employee are reviewed periodically where there is a likelihood that workplace exposures or activities could have an adverse health effect.
+The health status of the employee is reviewed periodically (medical surveillance) where there is a likelihood that workplace exposures or activities could have an adverse health effect.
 This review may be limited to those organs or systems likely to be affected.

-Post-illness or injury--The health status of the employee is re-evaluated following prolonged absence from work due to illness or injury.
-The goal is to assure that the individual has sufficiently recovered from the illness or injury to perform the job, without undue risk of adverse health or safety effects to the individual or others.
-Should an employee return immediately to fulltime unrestricted duty?
+The health status of the employee is re-evaluated following prolonged absence from work due to illness or injury (post-illness or injury assessment).
+The goal is to ensure that the individual has sufficiently recovered from the illness or injury to perform their job, without undue risk of adverse health or safety effects to the individual or others.
+The questions we ask include: Should an employee return immediately to fulltime unrestricted duty?
 Should the employee return on a restricted basis?

 Effective management of sickness absence, ill-health at work and incapacity means: